dmbarbour/glas/docs/GlasDesign.md

 To work with very large trees, Glas systems will offload subtrees into content-addressed storage.
 I call this pattern *stowage*.
 Of course, Glas applications may also use effects to interact with external storage.
 Stowage has a benefit of working nicely with pure computations, serves as a virtual memory and compression layer, and has several benefits for incremental computation and communication.
 Stowage is guided by program annotations.

-It is feasible to print arbitrary data, heuristically recognizing common data types.

 ## Binary Extraction

-The Glas command-line tool shall provide a simple option to print module system values as binaries to file or stdout.
-This is concretely expressed by command-line `glas print Value with Printer`, where `Value` and `Printer` both have the form `modulename(.symbol)*` allowing access to labeled records.
-The printer's value must represent a valid *Data Printer* program (see below).

-Binary extraction is how we turn the Glas module system into externally useful artifacts.
-For example, we could 'print' a document, an executable binary, or optionally a zipfile containing several items.
-Printing values is also useful for REPL-style development and debugging of the module system.

-The conventional command-line compiler tool is replaced by binary extraction.
-Compilation can be performed within the module system or by a specialized data printer, but the command-line tool doesn't need any logic about producing executables.
-However, the command-line also cannot provide compilation flags.
-Instead, the module system itself may contain a 'target' module that would represent information such as target architecture, space vs. time optimization heuristics, etc..
+Binary extraction replaces the conventional command-line compiler.

+In concrete terms, a CLI command for binary extraction might be `glas print Value with Printer`, where Value and Printer are references into the module system such as `std.print`, and Printer must represent a Glas program that uses limited effects (see *Data Printer*).
+The Printer receives the Value as an input then is evaluated to produce a binary stream on stdout.
+The caller can redirect output to a file.

+The binary in question could represent a jpeg image, PDF document, zipfile, or executable.
+With suitable printers, it might also represent a summary such as program arity or type, though for these roles it might be nicer to develop a new command (see *CLI Verbs*).

+In any case, the logic for producing a useful binary will be represented in the module system.
+The command-line tool may maintain a private cache for performance, but such byproducts should not be exposed to the client.
+Ideally, extracted binaries are deterministic based on module system state with no extraneous input from tooling or environment.

+See also *Command Line* and *Data Printer* under *Application Models*.

 ## Glas Programs